Family Lawyer Des Moines, IA

 - Wasteful dissipation of assets

-Our lawyers are not only knowledgeable and up-to-date about Iowa family law, they also understand exactly how that law is practiced in the Des Moines area.
-Because they work in the area almost every day, they know the players, from law enforcement, through social services and on to the courts including judges.
+According to The Gazette, the number of divorces in Iowa is rising, with 6586 divorces filed in 2017.
+Our lawyers are not only knowledgeable and up-to-date about Iowa family law, but they also understand exactly how that law is practiced in the Des Moines area.
+Because they work in the area almost every day, they know the players, from law enforcement, through social services, and to the courts including judges.
 Plus they are also members of the community which gives them even more insight into how family law actually works there.

 No cost no obligation consultation